Marcia-12star/My-coding-experience/README.md

 README.md - This file you're reading.
 Othe experiments and personal projects.
 # PURPOSE #
-Thia repo servers as a portfolio and a sandbox for learning and practising:
+This repo servers as a portfolio and a sandbox for learning and practising:
 HTML, CSS and JavaScript
 Version control with Git and Github
 Project structure and document                                                                                                                                                  1